 In some cases, your lender may recommend a no-cost home loan to keep upfront costs as low as possible.
 As a borrower, you won’t have to pay any loan points, closing costs, or fees for credit reports, appraisals, and other lender charges normally lumped in at closing.
 This may look like opting to add your closing costs on to the total amount of the loan.

-When asking about interest, take a moment to talk to your lender about other out-of-pocket expenses, like down payment, closing costs, and loan-related fees.
-Other expenses that come with buying a house may include: taxes, homeowners’ association dues, utilities, homeowner’s insurance, and any home improvements you intend to make.
+When asking about interest, take a moment to talk to your loan officer about other out-of-pocket expenses, like down payment, closing costs, and loan-related fees.
+Additional expenses that come with buying a house may include: taxes, homeowners’ association dues, utilities, homeowner’s insurance, and any home improvements you intend to make.

 - The extra costs paid at closing may include attorney fees, prepaid interest, insurance fees, documentation fees, and more.